claw-integration-design

 tenant_id,org_id, orworkspace_idin requests (via header, path, or body).

-2. Resource Model
+2. Domain-Specific Resource Model

-- Use a generic
+- Do NOT use a generic

 Authentication and Authorization